Eyelid Surgery (Blepharoplasty)

+Blepharoplasty surgery is also commonly known as hooded eye surgery, droopy eyelid surgery, double eyelid surgery, asymmetrical eyelid surgery, eyelid fat removal, eyelid tightening or an eyelid correction.
 Ageing eyelid appearance is a very common concern among patients usually caused by loose skin and fat, and sometimes fat herniation.
 This produces an aged, and sometimes sad or tired appearance.
 It results with aging, as the soft tissues of the eyelid lose their elastic properties and structural integrity.
 In addition, the fatty compartments of the face change with time, becoming more prominent in certain areas and less prominent in others.
 In severe conditions, some patients can present with visual obstruction.
 There are other systemic conditions which can cause sagging eyelids that must be carefully assessed by the treating surgeon to ensure patients obtain the appropriate surgery.
-In fact, in addition to systemic conditions, the entire periorbital unit must be assessed, including the position of the eyebrow, the distribution of fat, projection of the globe, skin quality, and eyelid tone.

 Blepharoplasty surgery is a powerful technique to address excess skin and fat in the upper and lower eyelids.
 The incision on the upper eyelid is carefully hidden in the eyelid crease.
 For the lower eyelid, if no excess skin is required for excision, the incision can be placed on the inside of the lower lid which avoids a visible scar.
-Eyelid surgery can also be used to deepen the eyelid crease, or to create a crease in patients who do not have one, which is common among Asian patients.
+Eyelid surgery can also be used to deepen the eyelid crease, or to create a crease in patients who do not have one.

 Surgery is usually performed in an outpatient facility.
 If the only area being treated is the upper eyelid, it can sometimes be done with local anesthetic only.
 If local anesthetic is used, patients are comfortable during the procedure and do not feel any pain.
 Patients will feel a bit of pressure and movement, but nothing painful.